 We collected specimens of larger species (e.g. solitary ascidians) by peeling adults from the floating pontoons.
 Smaller species (e.g. bryozoans and colonial ascidians) were collected from pre-roughened acetate sheets that had been deployed at field sites according to standard methods (Hart and Marshall 2009), for two years prior to the experiment.
 The species used in these studies were classified according to their status (i.e. native or invasive to Australia) and their growth form (i.e. erect or flat; Table 1).
 All of the species came from the same study sites so as to prevent confounding site of origin effects.
-The organisms were transported to the lab in insulated aquaria with aerated seawater and acclimatized to laboratory conditions for 2 days in the dark at 19 ˚C. Unfortunately, the sites we used only had one native species with a flat growth form so we could not formally compare invasive and native species with that growth form.
+The organisms were transported to the lab in insulated aquaria with aerated seawater and acclimatized to laboratory conditions for 2 days in the dark at 19 ˚C. Unfortunately, the sites we used only had two common native species with a flat growth form so we could not formally compare invasive and native species with that growth form.

 We measured oxygen consumption using two different closed respirometry systems, depending on the size of the study organism (Ferguson et al. 2013, Pettersen et al. 2015).
 Larger organisms were measured using hermetic 1.8 L chambers with circulating water connected to a 4-channel Firesting O2 fiber optic oxygen meter (Pyro Sciences, Aachen-Germany).
 Smaller organisms were cut from acetate sheets and placed in 25 mL vials mounted on a 24-channel sensor dish reader (Sensor Dish Reader SDR, PreSens, Aachen- Germany).
 These systems were chosen because they do not consume oxygen, and have accurately estimated oxygen consumption and tolerance to low oxygen conditions for marine invertebrates in previous studies (Ferguson et al. 2013, Pettersen et al. 2015).
 The chambers and vials were filled with micro-filtered (0.2 μm), sterilized seawater that had been kept at 19 ˚C with constant aeration for at least 24 hours prior to experiments.
 Rates of oxygen consumption (VO2, mL h-1) were calculated as described in previous studies (White et al. 2011, Ferguson et al. 2013, Pettersen et al. 2015).
 Dry mass was determined after the oxygen consumption trials by drying each organism in an oven at 60 ˚C for one week, then weighing each individual with a precision balance (Adventurer Pro OHAUS, New Jersey, USA) to the nearest milligram.